nonce9/pwch/README.md

 4. Create the config file at `/etc/pwch/config.yml`.
 Set owner and group to `pwch` and remove all permissions to others.

-5. Create the html assets directory
+5. Create the html assets directory and copy the [html assets](html/) to this directory.
 ```
 # mkdir /usr/local/src/pwch
 ```
-And copy the [html assets](html/) to this directory.

 6. Copy the pwch binary to `/usr/local/bin/` and run `chmod +x` to make it executable.

-7. Copy the doveadm_wrapper binary to `/usr/local/bin/` and run `chmod 4750` to set the setuid bit.
+7. Copy the doveadm_wrapper binary to `/usr/local/bin/` and first run `chown root:pwch`, then run `chmod 4750` to set the setuid bit.

 8. Copy the [systemd unit file](config/pwch.service) to `/etc/systemd/system/` and run `systemctl daemon-reload`